Offering Customer Financing: What It Is and How It Works

 • Hassle-Free Applications

-Many third-party providers streamline the customer financing process by offering online applications.
-The consumer can enter preliminary financial and credit information to see if they prequalify.
+Many third-party providers streamline the consumer financing process by offering online applications.
+For instance, the consumer can enter preliminary financial and credit information to see if they prequalify.
 Often, consumers may receive on-screen results in minutes.

 Before offering financing to your customers, weigh these potential risks:

 Regardless of whether you provide in-house financing or operate through a third-party financier, there will be a cost in creating the new service.
-Whether that be in the cost of training a new team or in paying the third party, that cost must be considered in the profitability of offering financing to customers.
+Be it training a new team or paying a third party, that cost must be considered in the profitability of offering financing to customers.

 • Adjustment Period

-When your business starts offering customer financing, it may take a while to promote and advertise the new opportunity.
+When your business starts offering consumer financing, it may take a while to promote and advertise the new opportunity.
 As a result, your business may not see immediate increases in revenue, sales, or customers.
-However, as you begin marketing your financing through several channels, you can begin to reap the benefits of the new financing option.
+However, as you begin marketing consumer financing through several channels, you can begin to reap the benefits of the new financing option.

 How to Offer Financing to Customers with Finturf